Key Stage Three

 The Department comprises two full time and one part-time specialist teachers of Geography.
 Within the Department there are a wide selection of resources which include core texts and e-learning packages supported with a variety of supplementary materials; visual materials in the form of video and DVD and various maps and photographs.
 ICT forms an essential part of the course throughout Key Stage 3 and 4.

-- Ms N. Watson Teacher of History and Geography
+- Ms N. Watson Leader of Geography

-- Mrs H. Spurling Teacher of History and Geography
+- Mrs J. Askew Teacher of Geography